 Amendment 2 defines a package which enables sending H.245 messages between a Media Gateway Controller (MGC) and a Media Gateway (MG) when the interworking function is handled by the MGC.

+This revision allows the MGC to request the MG to report when the h223Skewindication parameter exceeds a certain amount.

 1 Introduction